superwpheroes/high-performance-wordpress-server/README.md

 - Connections: no Public
 - Connect to add IP of VM: `10.128.0.2` (or your specific IP)
 - Click on instance to get IP of database
-- Create database `wordpress`
+- Create database `wordpress` (or any other cms)

 Now you can login to your website again, using the IP of your instance, and enter the details:
 ```
-Database name: Wordpress
+Database name: ProductionDatabase
 Username: Root
 Password: (password created with MySQSL)
 Database Host: Internal IP of MySQL
-Table Prefix: wp_
+Table Prefix: wp_ // super_wp
 ```
-Your site should now be ready!
+Your Production server should now be ready!